openstreetmap/id-tagging-schema/SCHEMA.md

 In typical use editor software should promote listed presets while allowing to select also other, unlisted ones.

 Note: this feature is experimental.
 Feedback is welcome.

+Note: using it for QA would need to be extremely careful.
+As this lists are being built they will miss for now many valid cases.
+In addition, there are many unexpected valid cases where QA warning may induce bad edits.
+This listing is more expected to be useful to show more relevant features when editing and block some changes, rather than encourage removing unexpected cases.

 ###### `expectedVerticesCrossReference`